Remarks on modules of finite projective dimension

 \begin{corollary} Let $R$ be 4-dimensional and $P\in\Spec(R)$ be of finite projective dimension.
 Then $ \grade(R/P) + \dim (R/P) = \dim (R). $ \end{corollary}

 \begin{proposition} Let $P\in \Spec(R)$ be of finite projective dimension.
 If $\Ht(P)=\dim(R)-1$, then $R$ is Cohen-Macaulay.
 In particular, $R/P$ is perfect. \end{proposition}

-\begin{proof} Since $P$ is not the maximal ideal, $\depth(R/P)\neq 0$.
+\begin{proof} Since $P\neq \fm$, $\depth(R/P)\neq 0$.
 Also, there is no prime ideal between $P$ and $\fm$.
 So, Then we have This in particular, says that $(+)$ is an equality.
 In other words, $R$ is Cohen-Macaulay. \end{proof} A ring is called almost Cohen-Macaulay if $\depth(R)\geq \dim(R)-1$.
 The following completes the proof of Theorem \ref{1.2}: \begin{proposition} Let $R$ be non-Cohen-Macaulay equipped with $P\in \Spec(R)$ of finite projective dimension.
 If $\Ht(P)=\dim(R)-2$, then

 \begin{enumerate} \item $R/P$ is perfect, \item $R$ and $R/P$ are almost Cohen-Macaulay. \end{enumerate}

 \end{proposition}